Coimbatore To Munnar Is Better Than Kochi To Munnar

 As I said, for most people, the preferred route remains Kochi to Munnar, but IT IS BORING.

 Throughout my Munnar to Kochi trip, I did not find a single tea estate.
-The entire ride to Kochin felt just another winding road in the mountains.
+The entire ride to Kochin felt like just another winding road in the mountains.

 There was nothing exceptional or Munnarish about it.